dharma6/parsing_file_using_lambda/README.md

  DynamoDb
  Api GateWay

  This piece of code picks get the required user id in the API, taking user id as the key, it queries the dynamoDB, fills all the required information in a CSV which corresponds to the USERID.

+ lambdaUpdate.sh - A shell script which updates the lambda every time it triggers.(It needs a zip file to gets updated)